FerretDB/FerretDB/website/docs/Reference/telemetry.md

 ---
 sidebar_position: 1
 ---

 # Telemetry reporting

-FerretDB collects anonymous usage data to help us achieve compatibility and enhance our product.
+The telemetry service collects anonymous usage data on FerretDB to help us achieve compatibility and enhance our product.

 It enables us to provide automated checks and updates on available versions.